CDCgov/dibbs-ecr-refiner/refiner/scripts/data/README.md

 them.
 See `refiner/tes/README.md`.
 - The `manifest.json` has a checksum that helps us track changes in these files over time.

-`eicr_triggering.json` comes from the same API but plays a different role: these are the eICR triggering (eRSD) ValueSets, enumerating the codes that would carry a trigger-code templateId in an eICR.
-Seeding uses them only to set `is_trigger_code` on codes the groupers already supplied — they never introduce code rows of their own, so a trigger code no grouper mentions can't be flagged (the seeder logs a count of those).
-Unlike the groupers these carry no `version` field, since VSAC updates them in place rather than cutting releases, so the filename is deliberately unversioned: a refetch overwrites it and `manifest.json` records when it last changed.
+Trigger codes no longer come from TES: they are fetched from the eRSD API into `refiner/tes/data/source-ersd/`.
+They still only set `is_trigger_code` on codes the groupers already supplied, never adding code rows of their own.
+See the `fetch/` section of `refiner/tes/README.md`.

 ### `jurisdiction-packages/`